haridas/haridas.github.com/src/articles/is-lottery-prediction-possible-2.md

 3. The lottery draw happens weekly twice, Wednesday and Saturday.
 4. The Michigan lottery randomly picks 6 numbers as jackpot numbers on a particular drawing day.
-5. Anybody has these exact 6 numbers gets the full jackpot money.
+5. Anybody who has these exact 6 numbers gets the full jackpot money.
 6. Those who have fewer matches like, 3 matching numbers get 5 dollar, 4 matches get 100 dollar and 5 matches get 2500 dollar.
 7. When the jackpot crosses 5Million, and nobody gets the jackpot then the full